 This is where Colocasia and Alocasia part ways most clearly.

 Colocasia is genuinely thirsty.
 She evolved growing in swampy conditions — you can even grow her in standing water like a pond plant.
 Indoors, keep the soil consistently moist.
 Check every 2-3 days in summer, and water when the top inch feels damp-but-not-dripping.
-Don’t let her dry out completely.
+Do not let her dry out completely.

 Alocasia needs more breathing room.
 Water when the top 2-3 cm of soil are dry to the touch.
 Stick your finger in — if it comes back with dry soil clinging to it, water thoroughly until it drains from the bottom.
 Then wait for it to dry again before the next watering.